Easy pumpkin waffles that are light, crisp, tender and full of pumpkin spice flavor. The perfect sweet breakfast idea to indulge in this fall!

 Favorite Fall Breakfast

-These easy pumpkin waffles are a delicious seasonal treat and a variation of my favorite Belgian waffles.
-Made by adding pumpkin puree and warming spices into the waffle batter, they are perfect to enjoy during the fall season when you start craving ALL of the delicious pumpkin recipes.
+These easy pumpkin waffles are a delicious seasonal treat and one of my favorite sweet breakfast recipes.
+Pumpkin puree and warm spices are added into the waffle batter, making them perfect for fall when you start craving ALL of the delicious pumpkin recipes.

-This pumpkin waffle recipe has the perfect texture…light, airy, soft, fluffy, moist and crispy all at the same time.
-They’re loaded with fresh pumpkin flavor and warm spices like cinnamon and pumpkin pie spice.
-Each bite is amazing!
+This pumpkin waffle recipe has the perfect light and airy texture plus they’re soft, fluffy, moist and crispy all at the same time.
+Loaded with warm spices like cinnamon and pumpkin pie spice, each bite is amazing!

-Cozy and flavorful they only get better as an autumn breakfast treat when topped with butter, maple syrup and a dusting of powdered sugar and whipped cream!
+Top this cozy and flavorful autumn breakfast treat with butter, maple syrup and a dusting of powdered sugar and whipped cream!
 Trust me, these are the best pumpkin spice waffles you’ve ever had!

 Why This Recipe Works